tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors:

-        * "- IllegalParams:    an incorrect handle parameter"
+        * "IllegalParams:    an incorrect handle parameter"
-        * "- IllegalParams:    called on a closed handle"
+        * "IllegalParams:    called on a closed handle"

         Possible error values for ``nil, err``:

-        * "- SystemError: a process does not exists any more" (this may also be returned for a zombie process or when all processes in a group are zombies (but see note re Mac OS below)
+        * "SystemError: a process does not exists any more" (this may also be returned for a zombie process or when all processes in a group are zombies (but see note re Mac OS below)
-        * "- SystemError: invalid signal number"
+        * "SystemError: invalid signal number"
-        * "- SystemError: no permission to send a signal to a process or a process group"
+        * "SystemError: no permission to send a signal to a process or a process group"
           (this is returned on Mac OS when a signal is sent to a process group, where a group leader is a zombie (or when all processes in it are zombies, details re uncertain)
-          (this may also appear due to other reasons, details are uncertain).
+          (this may also appear due to other reasons, details are uncertain)

         If ``opts.setsid`` and ``opts.group_signal`` are set for the handle, the signal is sent to the process group rather than to the